 This project explores the views, experiences and stories of Aboriginal and Torres Strait Islander young people in relation to their cultural identities and implications to health and wellbeing.
 Underpinned by Indigenous Standpoint Theory, this study draws upon a participatory action approach to encourage young people to participate as co-researchers.
 This methodology is utilised to build the capacity of participants and position researchers to decisively engage with young people in order to foreground their experiences as young Aboriginal and Torres Strait Islander peoples.

-The project is led by a team of Aboriginal and Torres Strait Islander early and mid-career researchers.
-Two senior researchers (one Indigenous, one non-Indigenous) will provide mentoring and capacity building to the research team.
-The research design encourages Aboriginal and Torres Strait Islander leadership and involvement at all phases, including in the appointment of a Senior Research Assistant, a PhD scholar, local research assistants and incorporating leadership opportunities for Aboriginal and Torres Strait Islander young people through the research design.
+The project has strong Aboriginal and Torres Strait Islander leadership, with Aboriginal Torres Strait Islander senior and early career researchers leading the project.
+The research design encourages Aboriginal and Torres Strait Islander leadership and involvement at all phases, including the appointment of local Aboriginal and Torres Strait Islander researchers and facilitators, as well as leadership opportunities for Aboriginal and Torres Strait Islander young people through the research design.

 The project team expects to generate new knowledge, including a framework for designing programs that support the development of resilience and strong cultural identity within the school and community settings.
 The outcomes will provide important insights for the health and education fields to inform policy and practice in relation to the best interests of Aboriginal and Torres Strait Islander young people, as articulated by them.